nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Target user profile

-Target users are people who are keen on improving their financial accountability
+Target users are people who are keen on improving their financial accountability.

 ### Value proposition

-The value proposition of ChChing is its ability to track income and expenses on a daily basis.
+The value proposition of ChChing is its ability to track income and expenses on a daily basis in a simple and convenient manner through a command line interface.

 ## User Stories